-2.1 Honours degree or non-UK equivalent (eg, a GPA of 3.0 or above) in economics, finance, or a related discipline, with at least four courses in economics/finance.
+2.1 Honours degree or non-UK equivalent in economics, finance, or a related discipline, with at least four courses in economics/finance.

 Months of entry

 This programme focuses on the key areas of banking and financial investment.
 You will develop an enhanced understanding of how financial markets operate, particularly in relation to the aims and operations of banking organisations and institutions.

 Investment Banking & Finance will provide you with an excellent understanding of: